teresaconc/iotedge-iva-nano/README.md

     - After a few moments the Edge runtime restarts and establishes a connection with your IoT Central application.

 Note that the first time that you connect your IoT Edge device to IoT Central, it will take time to start the entire solution since it first needs to download ~2Gbs of IoT Edge modules.
+You can check if the modules are running under the Modules tab.

 ## Running the solution